soeren-m/pixelpart-plugin-unity/README.md

 ## Installation

 The recommonded way to install the plugin is by downloading it from [pixelpart.net](https://pixelpart.net/plugins/).
-Once you've opened the project where you want to use Pixelpart, install the core package *net.pixelpart.tgz* using the Unity Package Manager.
+Once you've opened the project where you want to use Pixelpart, install the core package *net.pixelpart.core.tgz* using the Unity Package Manager.
 If your project utilizes the *Universal Rendering Pipeline (URP)* or the *High-Definition Rendering Pipeline (HDRP)*, make sure to additionally install the corresponding package: *net.pixelpart.urp.tgz* for URP or *net.pixelpart.hdrp.tgz* for HDRP.

 ## Usage